 Paparempa is impossible to miss when driving down to Pererenan Beach: it’s circular, two-storey façade catches the eye, surrounded by foliage that gives this restaurant an instant tropical appeal.
 The restaurant’s look and feel strikes a balance between indigenous and modern, with Jakarta-based Domisilium Studio infusing Paparempa’s interiors with iconic Indonesian elements; traditional materials that twist (literally) in new ways, to woven pattern details inspired by tenun fabrics.

-Guests can enjoy a variety of spaces, including the first floor indoor and ground floor al-fresco dining areas, complemented by outdoor seating that opens up to the garden space where traditional gerobak (street food carts) add a playful, locally-inspired touch and interaction to the overall experience.
+Guests can enjoy a variety of spaces, including the first-floor indoor and ground-floor al-fresco dining areas, complemented by outdoor seating that opens up to the garden space, where traditional gerobak (street food carts) add a playful, locally-inspired touch and interaction to the overall experience.
 Outside, the abundant greenery cushions the entire restaurant, rooting quite organically in its new home.

 Yes, the innovative menu will have Indonesians curious and keen to explore some of their familiar favourites in a new context.
-The flavours are bold and memorable –living up to its name, ‘father of spice’, or ;papa rempah’– with the kitchen sourcing locally to showcase the bounty of Indonesia as much as possible.
-The cocktails and drinks menu reflect the same philosophy, with concoctions using local fruits to brew up smooth sips with bespoke flavours.
+The flavours are bold and memorable –living up to its name, ‘father of spice’, or ‘papa rempah’– with the kitchen sourcing locally to showcase the bounty of Indonesia as much as possible.
+The cocktails and drinks menu reflects the same philosophy, with concoctions using local fruits to brew up smooth sips with bespoke flavours.

-Paparempa is part of the newly-opened Noema Resort Pererenan, and is open daily serving lunch and dinner from 11am to 10pm.
+Paparempa is part of the newly-opened Noema Resort Pererenan, and is open daily, serving lunch and dinner from 11 am to 10 pm.

-+62 811 3913 939 | reservations.paparempa@jhlcollections.com | @paparempa
++62 811 3913 939 | [email protected] | @paparempa

 La Naya